SHVleV9CYWkK/IoT-anomaly-detection/README.md

 ## Dataset

 IoT datasets were logged in log and CSV files, where Modbus sensors were used to capture their telemetry data.
+This dataset is one of the [ToN_IoT](https://research.unsw.edu.au/projects/toniot-datasets) datasets developed by the University of New South Wales Canberra in Australia.
+It serves as a comprehensive resource for AI-based cybersecurity research, encompassing a variety of IoT and Industrial IoT data for applications such as intrusion detection and threat analysis.

-### Description Of Features
+### Description of Features

 1.  `date`: Date of logging IoT telemetry data
 2.  `time`: Time of logging IoT telemetry data